ro6i/snugfind.vim/README.md

 ## Using
 Start the search prompt by entering a command `:call FindTextPrompt ()` or by using a more convenient binding _(see below)_.
-Switch between case sensitive/insensitive by either entering a command `:call ToggleFindCaseSensitive()` or by entering `case!` when in the prompt.
+Switch between case sensitive/insensitive by either entering a command `:call ToggleFindCaseSensitive()` or by entering `:case` when in the prompt.
-Switch between exact/regex by either entering a command `:call ToggleFindRegex()` or by entering `mode!` when in the prompt.
+Switch between exact/regex by either calling a function `:call ToggleFindRegex()` or by entering `:mode` when in the prompt.
+Set the current search directory by entering `:in your/path/goes/here` in the prompt.

+NOTE: These functions and commands respect the global settings.

 ### Convenient bindings